 The biggest challenge this method presents is in finding the right combination of pans to hold both the pudding and the water bath.
 Here are a few suggestions you might have available:

 • A 12 inch straight sided—and ovenproof—frying pan

 • A small roaster

 • A Dutch oven

-• If your pudding will be baked in an aluminum or steel pan, a 9 X 13 pan may be large enough to accommodate it.
-8 inch square glass or ceramic baking dishes will probably not fit.
+• If your pudding will be baked in an aluminum or steel 8 inch pan, a 9 X 13 pan may be large enough to accommodate it.
+An 8 inch square glass or ceramic baking dish will probably not fit.